JannoTjarks/esp8266-temperature/README.md

 The wiring is really easy.
 Powered is the ESP8266 with USB or by a power supply on the VIN pin.
 The DHT11 sensor works with 5V or 3.3V, so the VCC pin can be connected to the 3.3V output from the ESP8266 directly.
 The DATA pin of the DHT11 needs to be connected to a gpio of the ESP8266.
 A 10kOhm resistor between the DATA pin and VCC should be used to ensure proper communication.
-For my setup i use the gpio D5 for the DATA pin.
+For my setup I use the gpio D5 for the DATA pin.

-I use for the development and upload of the code `platformio`.
+For the development and upload of the code I use `platformio`.

 ## Wiring
 ![wiring diagram](docs/images/wiring_diagram.png)

 ## Configuration
-Because i use several ESP8266 for different rooms, i made the code variablized.
+Because I use several ESP8266 for different rooms, I made the code variablized.
 The configuration can be set inside the file `include/configuration.h`.
 This is a blueprint of the configuration.h: